shubhamkumarjha123/slider-web/README.md

 # slider-website
-It's a one page slider
+It's a one page web slider